sadrok/AoC2023/README.md

-# Sadrok's Attempt at Advent of Code 2023 night 1
+# Sadrok's Attempt at Advent of Code 2023

 ## Programming Language